-The current fireworks show is “Remember…Dreams Come True” – one of our all-time favorites!
+The current fireworks show (until Christmas fireworks start in early November) is “Remember…Dreams Come True” – one of our all-time favorites!
 You’ll definitely get into the Disney spirit as the show takes you on a full tour of each “land” through familiar songs, projections and of course, fireworks!
 Fireworks happen on Friday, Saturday and Sunday only, but during busy season (part of Spring Break, Summer and Holidays), they are typically scheduled every evening.

 FYI – As of February 28, 2017, guests are NO LONGER able to save spots hours in advance for parades or fireworks.
 Spots can be claimed when crowd control ropes go up which is anywhere from 45 minutes to 2 hours prior to parade start time (depending on the location).
 You can claim a bench or set a blanket out, BUT everyone in your party has to be present and sitting on the blanket.
 Read on for our favorite spots to watch from!